-Our Manifesto sets out both the problems we believe are associated with digital media platforms in their current form as well as our proposed solution to these concerns.
+Our Manifesto describes the problems associated with digital media platforms in their current form, as well as our proposed solution to these concerns.

 We believe that art, be it as literature, music, film, games or performance, is a critical tool through which societies establish a shared understanding of what is common knowledge among all members.
 These expressions define values and narratives that end up shaping culture, faith and even public policy.
 It therefore matters deeply how it is financed, distributed and paid for.

 Digital media has become the primary medium through which such expression is distributed, and digital media platforms have become the key institutions organizing this activity.